 Previous GeneCards Identifiers for UBE2L3 Gene

 The modification of proteins with ubiquitin is an important cellular mechanism for targeting abnormal or short-lived proteins for degradation.
 Ubiquitination involves at least three classes of enzymes: ubiquitin-activating enzymes (E1s), ubiquitin-conjugating enzymes (E2s) and ubiquitin-protein ligases (E3s).
 This gene encodes a member of the E2 ubiquitin-conjugating enzyme family.
 This enzyme is demonstrated to participate in the ubiquitination of p53, c-Fos, and the NF-kB precursor p105 in vitro.
 Several alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Sep 2009]

 GeneCards Summary for UBE2L3 Gene

 UBE2L3 (Ubiquitin-Conjugating Enzyme E2L 3) is a Protein Coding gene.
-Diseases associated with UBE2L3 include keloid formation.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and transcription coactivator activity.
+Diseases associated with UBE2L3 include keloid formation and diffuse cutaneous systemic sclerosis.
+Among its related pathways are Immune System and Alpha-synuclein signaling.
+GO annotations related to this gene include poly(A) RNA binding and ligase activity.
 An important paralog of this gene is UBE2L6.